kjsce-codecell/CP-Bootcamp-2021/insertion_sort.md

         current = number[i];
         position = i;

-        // transverse back the left array until the right position is found for (j = i - 1; j >= 0; j--)
+        // transverse back the left array until the correct position is found for (j = i - 1; j >= 0; j--)
         {
             if (number[j] > current)